multimediaeval/multimediaeval.github.io/_editions/2023/tasks/sportsvideo.md

 hide: true  <!-- # change this to false once you finish editing-->

 # required info
-title: SportsVideo Fine Grained Action Classification and Position Detection in Table Tennis and Swimming Videos
+title: "SportsVideo: Fine Grained Action Classification and Position Detection in Table Tennis and Swimming Videos"
 subtitle: <!-- # leave this blank-->
-blurb: <!-- # get your blurb here-->
+blurb: "Participants address video analysis challenges in two sports: table tennis and swimming videos.
+Subtasks include position detection and action classification and involve leveraging different modalities in the video data: visual, sound, and text."
 ---

 <!-- # please respect the structure below-->